nicholasraphael/hackernews-gql/README.md

 # hackernews-gql

-Learning Graphql by implementing a graphql server in Django using Graphene and Greaphene-django
+Learning Graphql by implementing a graphql server in Django using Graphene and Graphene-django

 ```
 python3.6 -m venv venv